Nick-Pestov/Nick-Pestov/ReadMe.md

 # 💫 About Me:
-Currently working as a Backend Engineer at Keel Mind, and exploring various AI projects.<br>Learning about theoretical AI, Statistics, and Data Science.<br>Ask me about Python, SQL and Chess :)<br>Fun fact: Got a winning position against GM Hikaru Nakamura while Blindfolded
+🎬 Currently working as a Backend Engineer at Keel Mind, and exploring various AI projects.
+<br>🌱 Learning about theoretical AI, Statistics, and Data Science.
+<be⚽️ Ask me about Python, SQL, Football and Chess :)
+<br> ♟ Fun fact: Got a winning position against GM Hikaru Nakamura while Blindfolded.
+Check it out on his channel here: [here](https://youtu.be/eBkDBRMLmp4?si=uqH4Ea9Mw6FTFObG&t=389)

 ## 🌐 Socials: